zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/query-resource-principal.png " ")

 6. Query the Object Storage bucket to ensure that the resource principal and privilege work.
-Use the `list_objects` function to list objects in the specified location on object storage, **`moviestream_sandbox`** bucket in our example.
+Use the `list_objects` function to list objects in the specified location on object storage, **`moviestream_sandbox`** bucket in our example (specified earlier using the `uri_root` variable).
 The results include the object names and additional metadata about the objects such as size, checksum, creation timestamp, and the last modification timestamp.
 Click **Copy** to copy and paste the following code into the SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.
 The result is displayed in the **Query Result** tab at the bottom of the worksheet.

     ```
     <copy>